rweigel/phys260/Electric_Flux/Electric_Flux.md

 <img src="figures/Electric_Flux_Cube.svg"/>

-Find the flux through the six labeled faces of the cube with side length $a$ when the electric field is everywhere in the $+z$ direction.
+Find the flux through the six labeled faces of the cube with side length $a$ when the electric field is everywhere in the $+z$ direction with magnitude $E_o$.

 {\bf Answer}

 This example is similar to Example 22.2a of the textbook.
 We'll solve it using two methods.
-The first is a more visual method.
-The second is more mathematical.
+The first method is useful for cases when the electric field is either parallel or perpendicular to all surfaces.
+The second method is useful for more general cases, such as problem 3.3.

 **Method I**

 The electric field is parallel to surfaces 1, 2, 5, and 6.
 Thinking in terms of the analogy of the electric field representing lines of flow, the flux is zero through these faces.

 $\Phi_E^{1}=\Phi_E^{2}=\Phi_E^{5}=\Phi_E^{6}=0$